DevPieter/BSOD-Trigger-for-Dont-Take-Damage/README.md

 This application triggers the blue screen for the mod [Don't Take Damage](https://github.com/DevPieter/Dont-Take-Damage).

-When it finds a file named 'trigger_bsod.txt' in the temporary directory (%temp%), it will trigger the blue screen.
+When it finds a file named 'trigger_bsod.txt' in the temporary directory (%temp%), it will trigger a blue screen.

 It triggers a blue screen by killing the process 'svchost.exe'